Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 Management

-Suggest iron supplementation and dietary modification if low ferritin, with or without anaemia.
+Iron supplementation and dietary modification for children with low ferritin, with or without anaemia

 Dietary advice

-• Increase iron-rich foods and reduce cow’s milk consumption.
+• Increase iron-rich foods and reduce cow milk consumption

 • See Iron dietary advice

-• Cow’s milk should not be offered to children <12 months and should be limited to <500 mL/day in those older than 12 months.
+• Cow milk should not be offered to children <12 months and should be limited to <500 mL/day in those older than 12 months

 Oral iron supplementation

-• Parent should be advised that iron preparations can make a child’s stool, black in colour and may cause constipation.
+• Advise parents that iron preparations can make a child’s stool black in colour and may cause constipation

-• Oral iron preparations may also stain a child’s teeth and families should consider brushing a child’s teeth following iron administration.
+• Oral iron preparations may also stain a child’s teeth.
+Consider having the child drink the iron preparation through a straw and brush the child’s teeth with baking soda following administration

-• In patients with severe anaemia, early follow up (within a week) should be arranged to ensure compliance and an appropriate response to treatment (reticulocytosis and increase in Hb).
+• In children with severe anaemia, early follow up (within a week) should be arranged to ensure compliance and an appropriate response to treatment (reticulocytosis and increase in Hb)

 • Assess for any potential issues with compliance, as poor compliance is the leading reason for treatment failure